Tolebest1/SpeechEmotionRecognition/speechEmotionRecognitionApp/Readme.txt

 2. App Architecture

 	The application uses a MVC architecture.
 There are three models and three controllers.
-The main controller (ViewController.swift) allows the user to start and stop his or her recording.
-The second controller (ResultsViewController.swift) is responsible for passing the analyzed results from one of the models.
-Lastly, the third controller (MainNavigationController.swift) is used by iOS to implement navigation between two controllers.
+The main controller (ViewController.swift) allows the user to start and stop his or her recording, and to start text analysis.
+The second controller (ResultsViewController.swift) is responsible for passing the analyzed results from  the AnalyzedResults model.
+Lastly, the third controller (MainNavigationController.swift) is used to managed navigation between the other two controllers.
-There are three models- one for recording the text (Recording.swift), a second for speech to transcription from mp3 clips (SpeechToText.swift), and a third for classifying the text based on emotion categories.
+There are three models- one for recording the text (Recording.swift), a second for speech to transcription from mp3 clips (SpeechToText.swift), and a third for classifying the text based on emotion categories (AnalyzedResults.swift).

 3. SVM classifier

 	The training data for the SVM classifier is the CrowdFlower/Figure 8 Sentiment Analysis: Emotion in Text dataset (link: https://www.figure-eight.com/data-for-everyone/).
 This dataset contains 10,000 tweets that are labeled with a corresponding emotion/sentiment.
 There are 13 emotion categories.
 The crowd flower dataset undergoes feature engineering via tf-idf.
 The model is implemented in python using the scikit-learn library.
 Once it is trained, it is converted into a CoreML model which is imported into the iOS application.

 The CoreML model is fed an input of user transcribed text that has its features extracted via tf-idf.